 The person seeking a protective order is referred to as the “petitioner,” while the person who the protective order is entered against is called the “respondent.”
-In Virginia, there are three types of “protective orders” which are legal documents used to stop or prevent abusers from acting on their threats of violence and harassment.
+There are three types of “protective orders” which are legal documents used to stop or prevent abusers from acting on their threats of violence and harassment.
 Moreover, the relationship you – the petitioner – share with the respondent dictates the authority of the court to enter certain restrictions in the protective order.
-In Virginia, the three types of protective orders are: (1) emergency protective orders, (2) preliminary protective orders, and (3) protective orders.
+The three types of protective orders are: (1) emergency protective orders, (2) preliminary protective orders, and (3) protective orders.
 While the protective order cannot ultimately stop an individual from acting – such as incarceration could – the protective order does establish legal protections for the petitioner(s).
 Should the respondent violate any of the restrictions in order, they can be arrested and charged with a crime.
 All three types of protective orders can be issued by a judge or magistrate at all times, day or night, any day of the year.

 - Emergency Protective Orders: These can be issued around the clock every day of the year.
 Because of the emergency nature of these, they may be issued ex parte, which means no notice is given to the defendant, or alleged abuser.
 They expire 72 hours after issuance, and until 5 p.m. the following business day if the court is not in session when the order expires.